Minakshi-Verma/darkmode-practice/README.md

 - Go to the [Coin Gecko API](https://www.coingecko.com/) where we got this data from, and add more features to your app.
 Maybe you want to make a dropdown list of coins, and only look at one coin at a time.
 You could make an API call to that API for a specific coin and get more data on it.
 You could get more specific coin data for the last 24 hrs.
 There's a lot you can do with this API.
 Explore and have fun!

 - Look into the recharts library and build a new chart.
 Or change the appearence of the charts we built out here.
 Maybe when you toggle to dark mode, the line on the chart could change colors!
 There's a lot you can do with this library.
 Explore and have fun!

+EXTRA NOTES:
+*YOU CAN ONLY STORE STRINGS IN LOCALSTORAGE, IF YOU HAVE SOMETHING THAT IS NOT STRING , YOU NEED TO USE JS STRINGIFY FUNCTION TO CONVERT THAT VALUE IN STRING.
+AND YOU PARSE IT LATER

+EXAMPLE
+JSON.stringify([1,2,3])---------->gives you "[1,2,3]"
+JSON.parse"[1,2,3]"--------------> gives you [1,2,3]

+1-how to check list of keys in your localstorage through console.log?
+-window.localStorage

+2- How to set a new key?
+-window.localStorage.setItem("newkey", "newValue")

+3- how to check the value of the key?
+-window.localStorage.getItem("newkey")
+(If you are enquiring about a key that is not in local storage, you get "null")

+4-What if you want to store a value which is not a string---simple stringify it! say, I want to store an array. key= arr; value= [1,2,3] -window.localStorage.setItem("arr", JSON.stringify([1,2,3])) (if you check your local storage, you will see key: 'arr"; value: "[1,2,3]")

+ you can parse it if you want to retrieve it -JSON.parse(window.localStorage.getItem("arr"))----->you get Array(3) [1.2.3]

+5- how to remove the existing key from the localstorage?